 hourly wage payments, sales commissions, taxes on income and sales, fuel, raw materials, utilities.

 All businesses should take both sets of costs into account when budgeting, setting prices, and pursuing growth.
-Any organization that pays a car allowance or reimbursement should also distinguish between fixed and variable costs.
+Any organization that pays a car allowance or reimbursement should also distinguish between fixed costs like insurance and variable costs like fuel.

-When creating a mileage and car allowance program, consider fixed vs. variable expenses.
-Otherwise, negative consequences may follow:
+When creating a mileage reimbursement or car allowance program, separate fixed from variable expenses.
+Otherwise, negative consequences to your bottom line may follow:

 - Unresponsive to changing expense needs